JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

-We cannot derive a R23-based metallicity for objects without the \OII\ coverage and/or without the appropriate dust correction due to a lack of multiple Balmer emission lines.
-For these objects, we use the R3 indicator to estimate the metallicity, as it is available without a reddening correction.
-We follow almost the same procedure as for R23 to work with the two-branch nature of R3-index and estimate metallicities.
-As O32 is not usable for these objects, we rely on EW(\Hb) to correct for the ionization state and try to separate the two solutions. \\
+We are unable to derive a R23-based metallicity for objects that lack \OII\ coverage and/or appropriate dust correction due to the absence of multiple Balmer emission lines.
+For such objects, we estimate metallicity using the R3 indicator, as it does not require a reddening correction.
+We follow a similar procedure as for R23 to account for the two-branch nature of the R3-index and estimate metallicities.
+As O32 is not applicable for these objects, we rely on EW(\Hb) to correct for the ionization state and attempt to differentiate between the two solutions. \\

-In summary, we have 55 objects with an R23-based metallicity, 34 with an R3-based metallicity, and the other 16 without a metallicity constraint.
-We note that for the CEERS objects that have several different spectra taken with different gratings and/or pointings, we estimate the metallicity based on each spectrum and calculate the average value and its uncertainty by assembling the individual metallicity measurements.
-We use the $89$ objects with an R23-or-R3-based metallicity as well as the $9$ objects with the direct $T_e$ method in the following analysis and discussion of the mass-metallicity relationships.
+In summary, our sample consists of 86 objects with an R23-based metallicity, 49 objects with an R3-based metallicity, and 26 objects without a metallicity constraint.
+We note that for the objects in the CEERS sample that have multiple spectra taken with different gratings and/or pointings, we estimate the metallicity for each spectrum and calculate the average value and its uncertainty by combining the individual metallicity measurements.
+While we understand that some of the spectra (P11 and P12) were obtained with different position angles compared to the others, we assume that the objects are compact and the different observations targeting the same objects at the center of the slit probe the same gas properties.
+After excluding 10 objects with spectroscopic signatures of AGNs (Section \ref{ssec:results_line_ratios}), comprising of 8 objects with R23-based metallicity and 2 objects with $T_e$-based metallicity, we use $127$ objects with an R23- or R3-based metallicity, along with $8$ objects with direct $T_e$ method, for the subsequent analysis and discussion of mass-metallicity relationships.